 The symptoms of SAD may look like other health problems.
 Make sure your child sees

 How is separation anxiety disorder diagnosed in a child?

-A child psychiatrist or other mental health expert can diagnose SAD.
-He or she will
+problems, a child psychiatrist or other mental health expert can diagnose SAD.
+They

-do a mental health evaluation of your child.
-For your child to be diagnosed with SAD,
+will do a mental health assessment of your child.
+For your child to be diagnosed with

 How is separation anxiety disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 depend on how severe the condition is.

 Treatment for SAD often involves a mix of the following: